Can hydrochlorothiazide cause memory loss

 If you are concerned about memory loss or any other side effects, it is recommended to consult with your healthcare provider.
 They can evaluate your symptoms and determine the best course of action.
 It is also important to mention any other medications or supplements you are taking, as they could potentially interact with hydrochlorothiazide and contribute to memory-related problems.

-See also Side effects hydrochlorothiazide tablets
+See also Compare chlorthalidone and hydrochlorothiazide

 Remember to always follow your healthcare provider’s instructions and report any unusual symptoms or side effects.
 They are there to help you and ensure that you are receiving the most appropriate treatment for your condition.